 The fact that many employees are still working from home does not mean that employers can suddenly forget their health and safety responsibilities.
 Plus, if people are uncomfortable it’s difficult to maintain a productive workplace.

 So should re-assessments be made?
 Here we explore what businesses can do to ensure their employees stay cool, wherever they’re working.

 Safe working temperatures

 Employers have no legal obligation to ensure suitable working temperatures.
 However, they do have a duty of care over their employees, so must provide a safe environment where staff are not at risk of falling ill from the heat.
-Installing air conditioning or making sure there is always access to cold water could be part of this.

-In hot weather, businesses should consider relaxing the rules around restrictive clothing, such as ties.
+For those employees that have returned to the workplace, in hot weather, businesses should consider relaxing the rules around restrictive clothing, such as ties.
 Employees are unlikely to produce their best work when all they can think about is how warm they are.

 Failing to consider what adjustments could be made to support employees when the temperature rises is not advisable.
 If staff become ill from the heat, especially those with health conditions which mean they are more susceptible, employers could find themselves involved in a personal injury dispute.